Euclid preparation. XLI. Galaxy power spectrum modelling in real space: Results

-Figures \ref{fig:pm_mod1} and \ref{fig:pm_mod3} show the three performance metrics defined in Sect.~\ref{sec:perf_metrics} for the Model 1 and Model 3 \gls{hod} samples respectively, assuming the full-box volume of the Flagship I simulation.
-In both cases, the \gls{fob} and \gls{fom} panels refer to the combination between the two cosmological parameters we are sampling over.
-In terms of \gls{fob}, we notice that the typical trend for each model configuration is to provide an unbiased combined measurement of the cosmological parameters, even well within the mildly nonlinear regime, at $\kmax\gtrsim0.3\kMpc$.
+In terms of \gls{fob}, we observe a consistent trend across each model configuration, indicating an unbiased combined measurement of the cosmological parameters even well within the mildly non-linear regime, at $\kmax\gtrsim0.3\kMpc$.
 The only exception is represented by the configuration in which both tidal bias parameters, $\bGtwo$ and $\bGthree$, are simultaneously kept fixed to the excursion-set relation (Eq. \ref{eq:bG2_exset}) and to the coevolution relation (Eq. \ref{eq:bGthree_coev}), respectively.
-This comes as no surprise, as we are reducing by two the total number of degrees of freedom of the model.
-The bias on the cosmological parameters gets larger at lower redshift, hinting to a departure from the coevolution relations when the effects of nonlinear gravitational evolution become more important.
-This deviation typically occurs at scales of approximately $\kmax=0.3\kMpc$.
-However, we notice how this configuration behaves surprisingly well for high-redshift snapshots, with a \gls{fob} that is well within the $68\%$ confidence interval.
+This outcome is unsurprising, as we are reducing by two the total number of degrees of freedom of the model.
+Notably, the bias on the cosmological parameters gets larger at lower redshift, hinting to a departure from the coevolution relations as non-linear gravitational effects become more pronounced.
+Typically, this deviation occurs at scales of approximately $\kmax=0.3\kMpc$.
+However, we observe that this configuration behaves surprisingly well for high-redshift snapshots, exhibiting a \gls{fob} well within the $68\%$ confidence interval.